istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 ---
-title: Understand your Mesh with istioctl describe
+title: Understand your Mesh with Istioctl Describe
 description: Shows you how to use istioctl describe to verify the configurations of a pod in your mesh.
-weight: 90
+weight: 30
 keywords: [traffic-management, istioctl, debugging, kubernetes]
 ---